Small Things To Make Life Better

 Luckily, Loop Earplugs are perfect — I have a pair of the Experience.
 For $35 USD you get stylish-but-effective earplus that come in a keyring-sized carrying case.

-Paradoxically, these let me hear better during loud conversations; because of the way they’re designed, they block out ambient noise more efficiently than human voices, so even though your conversation partner is quieter, they’re louder relative to ambient noise.
+Paradoxically, these let me hear better during conversations at loud parties; because of the way they’re designed, they block out ambient noise more efficiently than human voices, so even though my conversation partner is quieter, they’re louder relative to the background.

 Culinary